hi-myn/Reducao-Dimensionalidade/README.md

 # Image Dimensionality Reduction

-This repository contains an **image dimensionality reduction** project, developed as part of a project challenge in the **Machine Learning** bootcamp.
+This repository contains an **image dimensionality reduction** project, developed as part of a project challenge.
 The aim is to process an original image and transform it into a simpler representation, using techniques such as:

 1. **Grayscale conversion**
 2. **Binarization (Black and White)**

 ## 📜 Description

-Dimensionality reduction is an important step in the manipulation and analysis of images, especially in Machine Learning and Computer Vision tasks, **as it reduces processing time, thus not causing the algorithm to store 'unnecessary' information.
+Dimensionality reduction is an important step in manipulating and analyzing images, especially in Machine Learning and Computer Vision tasks, **as it reduces processing time, thus not causing the algorithm to store 'unnecessary' information.

 This project has two main stages: